Essential Statistics#

 This query uses an expression .dp.sum that clips the range of each response, sums, and then adds sufficient noise to satisfy the differential privacy guarantee.

-Since the sum is sensitive to null values, OpenDP also requires that inputs are not null. .fill_null fulfills this requirement by imputing null values with the provided expression (in this case zero).
+Since the sum is sensitive to null values, OpenDP also requires that inputs are not null. .fill_null fulfills this requirement by imputing null values with the provided expression.
+In this case we fill with 35, which, based on other public information, is the average number of weekly work hours in France.
+Your choice of imputation value will vary depending on how you want to use the statistic.

 Do not use private data to calculate imputed values or bounds: This could leak private information, reducing the integrity of the privacy guarantee.
 Instead, choose bounds and imputed values based on prior domain knowledge.